Think of this as an

 annotated post ac bibliography

-(you can add your resources/annotations at the end)
+(please add more resources at the end)

 Places to Start